-When it comes to difficult conversations with employees at work – whether it’s about underwhelming performance or addressing low motivation – the burden largely falls on managers.
-But we’re not asking managers to just have those conversations.
-We’re also asking managers to approach them with empathy, provide ongoing support, and coach employees towards a solution – among other things.
-This is a lot to ask, especially during a pandemic when being remote adds a layer of complexity to these already difficult conversations.
+The burden of having difficult conversations with employees at work often falls on managers.
+It's up to managers to address everything from underwhelming performance to low motivation.
+But when we ask managers to have difficult conversations, we're not simply asking them to talk.
+We’re asking them to approach their direct reports with empathy, provide ongoing support, and coach employees towards a solution – among other things.
+This is a lot to ask, especially when their direct reports are maybe working remotely.

 In this article, we’ll explore how to have difficult conversations with employees.
 We’ll also explain what HR can do to better support managers with these hard conversations and drive a more positive company culture and business outcomes.